J.Lo (album): Legacy

 J.Lo remains the most commercially successful album of Lopez's career, and has been described as helping establish her as a pop icon.
 Having adopted J.Lo as her stage name at the time, it served as a "reminder that the mainstream success had not affected her connection with her roots".
 Several artists followed this trend, such as Janet Jackson with her album Damita Jo (2004) and Mariah Carey with The Emancipation of Mimi (2005).
 The album's title established Lopez's nickname as J.Lo, a portmanteau which was noted to have started a trend in celebrity nicknames.
 With the album's release, Lopez continued to transition into a sex symbol.
 J.Lo has also been described as the "springboard that took Lopez from performer to mogul", allowing her to launch her lifestyle brand J.Lo by Jennifer Lopez and first fragrance Glow by JLo.

 The same week the album opened atop the Billboard 200, Lopez's feature film The Wedding Planner debuted at number one at the United States box office after grossing $13.5 million during its opening weekend.
-This made Lopez the first entertainer in history to have a number one film and album simultaneously in the same weekend.
 Writing for MTV News on the twentieth anniversary of the album's release, Yasmine Shemesh stated: "She's an icon — an important one.
 And J.Lo, with the reverberating impact it made, was a vital stepping stone in that path: Because of that album, those three letters are forever embedded in the vernacular of contemporary pop culture."
 Cole Delbyck, writing for HuffPost, also regards the album as "cementing her as a musical force to be reckoned with", describing it as a turning point in her career and personal life.